KYLChiu/KYLChiu.github.io/_pages/about.md

 g = lambda x: g(x) + 1
 print(g(1))
 ```
-What should we expect from this excerpt?
+What should we expect to happen when running this excerpt of code?

-<sub><sup>Please note: The opinions and views expressed on this website are solely my own and do not reflect those of my employer.</sup></sub>